Cherokee, Alabama: Barton Riverfront Industrial Park

 The Barton Riverfront Industrial Park is located in the Barton community east of Cherokee near the Tennessee River.
 The park was constructed to attract industry to western Colbert County and has become an important economical revitalization to the area.
 The first company to locate in the park was SCA Tissue North America which started operation in 2004.

 Major employers

 Cherokee Nitrogen

 Cherokee Nitrogen, owned by LSB Industries, is located on the north side of town.
 It was built in 1962 by Armour Agri-Chemicals and has been owned by USS Agri-Chemicals (a division of United States Steel) and LaRoche Industries before being bought by LSB Industries.
-Cherokee Nitrogen provides nitrogen products, ammonia, and ammonia nitrate.
+Cherokee Nitrogen provides nitrogen products, ammonia, and ammonium nitrate.

 Nelson Brothers is located adjacent to the facility.
-Nelson Brothers uses the ammonia nitrate in the production of dynamite.
+Nelson Brothers uses the ammonium nitrate in the production of dynamite.

 Linde sells Carbon Dioxide produced as a byproduct of the process at Cherokee Nitrogen.

 On the night of November 13, 2012, Cherokee Nitrogen was the scene of a devastating explosion heard 45 mi away that left at least one employee injured.
 It was felt all across the "Shoals".